rualsa/eap-build-debian/README.md

 Tested on Debian Wheezy and Ubuntu 12.04 LTS
 - openjdk-6-jdk or Oracle JDK 6 (for building jboss)
-- devscripts (for building package)
+- devscripts, debhelper (for building package)
 - wget
 - unzip
 - at least 1GB of RAM